Tutorials

 of a colorset made by two different hexagonal assemblies.

-The layout of the colorset implies that the control rod assembly is surrounded
+The layout of the colorset presents a control rod assembly surrounded by six

-by six fuel assemblies.
-In the specific case of this example, given the
+fuel assemblies.
+In the specific case of this example, given the available

-available symmetry of one twelfth of the colorset (i.e. S30), only
+symmetry of one twelfth of the colorset (i.e. S30), only the two assemblies

-The first step in assembling the use case geometry is building the fuel assembly,
+The first step in assembling the geometry layout is building the fuel assembly,

 which is made by two hexagonal cells (i.e. the object of the class